Neutis/debian-based-image/README.md

  * `WORK_DIR`  (Default: `"$BASE_DIR/work"`)

-   Directory in which `neutis-debian-builder` builds the target system.
+   Directory in which `neutis-debian-based-image` builds the target system.
    This value can be changed if you have a suitably large, fast storage location for stages to be built and cached.
 Note, `WORK_DIR` stores a complete copy of the target system for each build stage.